Skip to content

 Poster Prizes

-For the Spring 2025 Symposium, students are invited to submit their poster to be considered for up to three of the below poster prize categories.
+For the Summer 2025 Symposium, students are invited to submit their poster to be considered for up to two of the below poster prize categories.
 Poster prize winners will be recognized at the symposium, receive a monetary prize (check), and have their poster displayed in the library.
 The J. Willard Marriott Library is excited to showcase the Symposium award-winning posters in the Level 1 classroom hallway, adjacent to the library café.
 This high-traffic location provides our diverse campus community the opportunity to explore the impactful work of the University of Utah’s top undergraduate scholars.

-Poster Prize Categories (Spring 2025)
+Poster Prize Categories - Spring 2025

 • Best in STEM